dominique-unruh/qrhl-tool/install.md

 Note: The first step of the proof script (`isabelle.`) will take **very long** upon first activation, because it will build all required Isabelle theories.
+Do not start other instances of Isabelle or the tool while this is in progress.

 ## Editing the Isabelle theory files